 Watch the dolphin and sea lion shows at Marine World

 There are other things to see in Fukuoka besides shrines and historic sites, such as the city’s aquarium.
-Marine World has a diverse selection of marine life and a stadium-sized pool with daily sea lion and dolphin shows.
+Located in Uminonakamichi Seaside Park, Marine World Uminonakamichi has a diverse selection of marine life and a stadium-sized pool with daily sea lion and dolphin shows.